industrial-asset-hub/asset-link-sdk/docs/cmd.md

 $ al-ctl test api -e localhost:8081 --service-name discovery [-d <discovery-config>]
 # The Asset Link must be running on the provided address, for example here: localhost:8081
 ```
+For more information about `<discovery-config>`, see the [Defining Filters and Options in Discovery Configuration](#defining-filters-and-options-in-discovery-configuration) section.

 ```bash
 # To also validate the discovered assets against the schema use -v flag